Gageperrin/it-notes/docker.md

 ENTRYPOINT FLASK_APP=/opt/source-code/app.py flask run
 ```

 It is also possible to build a custom image using `docker commit` from an existing container.
-Commit the state of a container using `docker conatiner commit -a "message" [container-name] [new-name]`.
+Commit the state of a container using `docker container commit -a "message" [container-name] [new-name]`.
 This is not recommended because this process is not maintainable.

+Build contexts determine where the Docker build configuration comes from.
+Essentially it is the path for the build configuration.
+This can be a local file or a remote URL.
+Build caching can save layers of the build for subsequent executions.
+Packages can be combined in a single line to make the build more clear.
+The `ADD` directive has more features than the `COPY` but `COPY` is still best practice in most cases.